 Thus, I don’t have an extended touring schedule where I’m traveling by bus or airplane or both.
 With that model, artists sometimes stay out for weeks, if not months at a time.
 They work their way region-by-region across the country, so every couple years they really are passing through a particular area.

 In my case, what most often happens is that a staff person at a Church or even a longtime listener extends an invitation for a specific date or weekend.
 Once on the calendar, that becomes an “anchor date” as it gives me the reason I’m headed that direction.
-So ”when you’re passing through our area” helpfully morphs into a possibility with some actual definition.
+If ”when you’re passing through our area” can turn into a possibility with some definition and a date on the calendar, then we can go to work.
 Once I’m actually headed somewhere I like to fill-in the days around that main booking.
 But remember, in this scenario any add-on date is dependent upon the anchor date remaining solidly in place without cancellation or rescheduling.
 It rarely happens and usually everything works out fine, but it’s a possibility .

 These days, quite a few people are opting for a House Concert.
 In this situation, a person, a family, or several families, band together to commit to all of the necessities to get me in the area.
 These costs might include round-trip airfare, hotel/meals, transportation help, and an honorarium.
 Under those circumstances, the date becomes a solid ”anchor date”, not dependent on any other Concert Sponsor’s fortunes.

-I hope that helps to explain why “when you’re in the area” is sometimes a little more elusive than “Okay, let’s schedule a date”.
+I hope that helps to explain why “when you’re in the area” is a little more elusive a concept than “Okay Bob, let’s schedule a date”.